BirdseyeSoftware/buster-cljs.docs/articles/getting_started.md

 ## Installing buster.js

-In order to start, you'll need to install nodejs and npm, please follow instructions to install [here][node_install].
+In order to start, you'll need to install node.js and npm.
+Follow the instructions [here][node_install].

-Later, you will need to install buster package using npm
+Next, install the buster package using npm

     $> npm install -g buster

-Once the library is installed, you have to run the `buster-server` command and slave some browsers
+Once the library is installed, create a `buster.js` config file in your project root directory and run the `buster-server` command.

     $> buster-server

+Buster is now waiting for you to slave some browsers to the server you just started.
+Follow the link it gives you.

 <a href="#" id="setup_cljsbuild_and_busterjs"></a>
 ## Setting up your cljsbuild and buster.js